 Labels can also prevent us from being open-minded about the exploration of other areas/interests.

-It’s not that labels are some sort of all-controlling entity, but they can prevent us from exploring other opportunities.
-From considering other viewpoints.
-From imagining what would happen if we removed the label or made it a wee bit more flexible.
+It’s not that labels are some sort of all-controlling entity, but they can prevent us from exploring other opportunities, considering other viewpoints, and imagining what would happen if we removed the label or made it a wee bit more flexible.

 It’s not all bad though